raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step10.md

 Rather than turning left for a set amount of time, you can instruct the program to generate a random number of seconds within a certain range of values.

 To add this functionality, you will need to import the `random` library into your Python program.
-Use the function `random.uniform(a, b)` to return a random floating point number, where `a` is the lowest value and `b` is the highest value.
+Use the function `random.uniform(a, b)` to return a random floating-point number, where `a` is the lowest value and `b` is the highest value.

 #### Choosing a random direction